WebTrit/webtrit_phone/doc/theme_config/index.md

 - `backspacePressed`: Style of delete numbers button
     - backgroundColor : background color
     - foregroundColor : foreground color

+### registrationStatuses

+> Represents the status of the registration process.

+- `online`: Color for online status.
+- `offline`: Color for offline status.

+### calStatuses

+> Represents the status of the call process.

+- `connectivityNone`: Color for no connectivity.
+- `connectError`: Color for connection errors.
+- `appUnregistered`: Color for unregistered applications.
+- `connectIssue`: Color for connection issues.
+- `inProgress`: Color for in-progress calls.
+- `ready`: Color for ready calls.

 # Page-Specific Overrides